apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/rdl/rule-definition/encrypt/create-encrypt-rule.en.md

 ## Description

-The `CREATE ENCRYPT RULE` syntax is used to create a encrypt rule.
+The `CREATE ENCRYPT RULE` syntax is used to create encrypt rules.

 ### Syntax